The Most Important Factors When Narrowing Down Your College List

 Making a college list is an exciting part of the college planning process.
 However, looking at a large number of schools and deciding which ones are the best fit can also be stressful and overwhelming for some students.
 After all, this is an important decision that will have a large impact on their lives.
 To help make things simpler, here are the three major factors to keep in mind when deciding which colleges to apply to: Selectivity, Major/Career, and School Characteristics.

-When sophomores and juniors start looking at colleges, it is only natural for them and their parents to start thinking of what the most selective schools they can realistically get into are.
+When Sophomores and Juniors (or even freshmen) start looking at colleges, it is only natural for them and their parents to start thinking of what the most selective schools they can realistically get into are.
 There is a reason these are the schools that they are most excited to visit: graduating from a selective school can give a student an advantage when interviewing for jobs.

 Because of this, students can feel pressure to get accepted into a certain school.
 It is important for parents to communicate that this process is the result of all of the work they have done to get to this point, and ultimately this should be a fun and exciting time.